Martin Fowler (EastEnders)

 Martin was absent for two months, between 2 August and 4 October 2019, as part of Stacey's temporary exit storyline.
 Martin again departed on 22 January 2024, after Bye took a break from the show, before returning on 18 March.
 Bye departed the serial on 20 February 2025 during the 40th anniversary live episode after he died to cardiac arrest.

 Creation and development

 Introduction (1985)

 In the first episode, it is revealed that Pauline Fowler (Wendy Richard), aged 40, is pregnant with her third child.
 The character's pregnancy quickly became a prominent storyline within the series.
-Pauline, against her mother Lou Beale (Anna Wing)'s opposition, is determined to keep the baby.
+Pauline, ignoring her mother Lou Beale (Anna Wing)'s protests, is determined to keep the baby.
 The storyline was used to spread a public message on the increased risk of genetic defects in late pregnancies, with Pauline undergoing amniocentesis tests.
-The storyline culminates with the birth of the serial's first baby, Martin, in August 1985.
+The storyline culminates with the birth of the serial's first baby, Martin, in July 1985.